hiAndrewQuinn/shell-bling-ubuntu/README.md

 #### Development and Coding Tools
 - [git](https://git-scm.com/): **The GOAT.** The most widely used distributed VCS on the planet.
 Always surprised this doesn't come pre-installed!
 - [entr](https://github.com/eradman/entr): **Run $COMMAND when $FILE changes.** _Crazy_ useful for setting up quick little auto-compiling/testing loops during development, especially if you're using [tmux](https://github.com/tmux/tmux/wiki) or [kitty](https://sw.kovidgoyal.net/kitty/)'s tabs.
-- [gcc](https://gcc.gnu.org/): The GNU Compiler Collection, providing compilers for various programming languages.
-Needed for some of the stuff [LazyVim](https://www.lazyvim.org) installs.
-- [make](https://www.gnu.org/software/make/): A utility that automatically builds executable programs and libraries from source code.
-Needed for one of the packages [LazyVim](https://www.lazyvim.org) installs.

-#### File and Directory Utilities
-- [tree](http://mama.indstate.edu/users/ice/tree/): Displays directories as trees (with optional color and HTML output).
-I'm just always surprised this isn't installed by default!

 #### Data Manipulation and Viewing
-- [curl](https://curl.se/): A command-line tool for getting or sending data using URL syntax.
-It supports multiple protocols, making it a go-to for many web operations.
 - [jq](https://stedolan.github.io/jq/): A lightweight and flexible command-line JSON processor.
 A must-have for parsing and manipulating JSON data.
 - [gron](https://github.com/tomnomnom/gron): **Make JSON greppable!** by transforming it into discrete, greppable assignments.
 Pairs surprisingly nicely with `jq` if you use it to figure out what to actually _write_ in `jq`.
 - [csvkit](https://csvkit.readthedocs.io/en/latest/): **Your CSV scalpels,** because we all know what file format the business world _really_ runs on.
 (Plenty of other great options here! `xsv`, `miller`, and `csv-to-sqlite` to name a few!
 I chose this just because I like having separate commands for `csvjoin`, `csvcut`, etc.)

 #### System Monitoring and Search
 - [htop](https://hisham.hm/htop/): An interactive process viewer, providing a real-time, color-coded overview of running processes.
+- [lnav](https://lnav.org/): An **advanced log file viewer** for the small-scale.
+It helps you navigate through your log files, and it can automatically identify and color-highlight different log file structures.

+#### Things Other Tihngs Here Need To Work Right
+- [curl](https://curl.se/): A command-line tool for getting or sending data using URL syntax.
+It supports multiple protocols, making it a go-to for many web operations.
+Needed to, well, `curl` the scripts here.
+- [gcc](https://gcc.gnu.org/): The GNU Compiler Collection, providing compilers for various programming languages.
+Needed for some of the stuff [LazyVim](https://www.lazyvim.org) installs.
+- [make](https://www.gnu.org/software/make/): A utility that automatically builds executable programs and libraries from source code.
+Needed for one of the packages [LazyVim](https://www.lazyvim.org) installs.
+- [g++](https://gcc.gnu.org/): The **GNU C++ compiler**.
+It's an essential tool for compiling C++ code.
+Needed for some of the stuff [LazyVim](https://www.lazyvim.org) installs.
+- [nodejs](https://nodejs.org/): A **JavaScript runtime** built on Chrome's V8 JavaScript engine.
+Essential for a variety of JavaScript tasks and development workflows.
+Needed for LazyVim's Copilot server.

 If I've forgotten anything, let me know!